db47h/cache/lru/README.md

 [![Build Status][ci-img]][ci] [![Go Report Card][lint-img]][lint] [![Coverage Status][cover-img]][cover] [![GoDoc][godoc-img]][godoc]

+# Update

+**This readme refers to v1 of this package.
+V2 on the master branch is still a work in progress and should not be used yet**

+v2 features:

+- generic type LRU[K comparable, V any] with a leaner API to be used as a building block for more specialized caches
+- faster implementation (hopscotch hash table) with improved CPU cache locality.
+- fast concurrent implementation (with partial locking of the table), but the LRU property is only statistically correct.
+- Requires user provided hash functions, but the package provides decent ones for integers and strings (pulled from Go std).

+# about v1

 Package lru implements an LRU cache with variable item size and automatic item eviction.